-Terri Byczkowski, PhD is an Assistant Professor of Pediatrics in the Division of Emergency Medicine at Cincinnati Children’s Hospital Medical Center.
+Terri Byczkowski, PhD, is an associate professor of pediatrics in the Division of Emergency Medicine at Cincinnati Children’s Hospital Medical Center.

 Her research interests are in the area of measuring and improving patient and family experiences of care and determining how the delivery of patient- and family-centered care ultimately affect health outcomes.
 She is currently focused on developing a measure of patient and family-centered care for pediatric emergency medicine.